Calchan/kernelconfig/README.rst

  * -k KERNEL, --kernel KERNEL

    Path to the unpacked kernel sources directory.
 It can be absolute or relative to the current working directory.
-The default is '.'.
+The default is '.', the current working directory.

  * -s SETTINGS, --settings SETTINGS